hop-protocol/contracts/README.md

 **[Bridge.sol](https://github.com/hop-exchange/contracts/blob/master/contracts/bridges/Bridge.sol)** - Abstract contract that inherits `Accounting.sol` and has the base, shared functionality for `L1_Bridge.sol` and `L2_Bridge.sol`.
 This contract's main functionality is to handle user withdrawals on any chain.
 It is also responsible for settling withdrawals and updating a bonder's credit.
 This contract has helper functions to retrieve data related to transfers.

-**[L1_BridgeConfig.sol](https://github.com/hop-exchange/contracts/blob/master/contracts/bridges/L1_BridgeConfig.sol)** - This contract contains getters and setters for L1_Bridge related variables.
-Most of these variables are associated with challenges.

-**[L1_Bridge.sol](https://github.com/hop-exchange/contracts/blob/master/contracts/bridges/L1_Bridge.sol)** - This contract inherits `Bridge.sol` and `L1_BridgeConfig.sol`.
+**[L1_Bridge.sol](https://github.com/hop-exchange/contracts/blob/master/contracts/bridges/L1_Bridge.sol)** - Abstract contract that inherits `Bridge.sol`.
 There are four main entities that will use this contract and four main functionalities within it.
 A **user** can use this contract to send tokens to a layer-2.
 A **bonder** can use this contract to bond transfer roots.
 An **off-chain node** will use this contract to confirm transfer roots. **Anyone** can challenge and resolve a transfer bond.

+**[L1_ERC20_Bridge.sol](https://github.com/hop-exchange/contracts/blob/master/contracts/bridges/L1_ERC20_Bridge.sol)** - Contract that inherits `L1_Bridge.sol`.
+This contract implements ERC20 transfers that are used throughout the other L1_Bridge contracts.

+**[L1_ETH_Bridge.sol](https://github.com/hop-exchange/contracts/blob/master/contracts/bridges/L1_ETH_Bridge.sol)** - Contract that inherits `L1_Bridge.sol`.
+This contract implements ETH transfers that are used throughout the other L1_Bridge contracts.

-**[L2_Bridge.sol](https://github.com/hop-exchange/contracts/blob/master/contracts/bridges/L2_Bridge.sol)** - This abstract contract inherits `Bridge.sol` and `ERC20.sol`.
+**[L2_Bridge.sol](https://github.com/hop-exchange/contracts/blob/master/contracts/bridges/L2_Bridge.sol)** - This abstract contract inherits `Bridge.sol`.
 Similar to `L1_Bridge.sol`, there are four entities that will use this contract with four main functionalities within in.
-A **user** can use this contract to send tokens to either a layer-1 or a layer-2.
-They can also withdraw their tokens on an L2 through this contract.
+A **user** can use this contract to send tokens to either a layer-1 or another layer-2. .
 A **bonder** can bond a withdrawal on behalf of a user.
 An **off-chain node** will use this contract to mint new h Tokens.
 The **governance** entity can set various parameters.

-This contract is also an ERC20 contract that represents as an h token.
-Each mainnet token is represented 1:1 by an h token (e.g., 1 mainnet DAI has a corresponding hDAI).
-This bridge handles the minting/burning, transfers, and all ERC20 related functionality of these h tokens.
+**[HopBridgeToken.sol](https://github.com/hop-exchange/contracts/blob/master/contracts/bridges/HopBridgeToken.sol)** - An ERC20 implementation that is controlled by `L2_Bridge.sol`.
+Each mainnet token is represented 1:1 by an h token (e.g., 1 mainnet DAI has a corresponding hDAI). `L2_Bridge.sol` handles the minting/burning of these tokens.
+The bridge contract also performs some transfers, however, transfers can also be made by calling this contract directly.

-**[L2_ArbitrumBridge.sol](https://github.com/hop-exchange/contracts/blob/master/contracts/bridges/L2_ArbitrumBridge.sol) / [L2_OptimismBridge.sol](https://github.com/hop-exchange/contracts/blob/master/contracts/bridges/L2_OptimismBridge.sol)** - These contracts inherit `L2_Bridge.sol` and add layer-2 specific implementation details.
+**[L2_ArbitrumBridge.sol](https://github.com/hop-exchange/contracts/blob/master/contracts/bridges/L2_ArbitrumBridge.sol) / [L2_OptimismBridge.sol](https://github.com/hop-exchange/contracts/blob/master/contracts/bridges/L2_OptimismBridge.sol) / [L2_XDaiBridge.sol](https://github.com/hop-exchange/contracts/blob/master/contracts/bridges/L2_XDaiBridge.sol)** - These contracts inherit `L2_Bridge.sol` and add layer-2 specific implementation details.
 These are the contracts that will be deployed on each layer-2.

 ### Definitions

 - **Transfer** - The data for a transfer from one chain to another.
 - **TransferId** - The hash of a single transfer's data.
-- **TransferRoot** - The merkle root of a tree of TransferHashes and associated metadata such as the destination chainIds and totals for each chain.
+- **TransferRoot** - The merkle root of a tree of TransferIds and associated metadata such as the destination chainIds and totals for each chain.
-- **TransferRootId** - The hash of a transfer root's hash and total amount.
+- **TransferRootId** - The hash of a TransferRoot's hash and total amount.
 - **Bridge** - A hop bridge contracts on layer-1 or layer-2 ("L1 Bridge", "Hop Bridge", "Arbitrum Bridge", "Optimism Bridge")
 - **Canonical Token Bridge** - A Rollup's own token bridge. ("Canonical Arbitrum Bridge", "Canonical Optimism Bridge")
 - **Challenge** - A staked claim that a transfer is invalid.
 Anyone can challenge a transfer and will be rewarded or punished accordingly.
 - **h Tokens** - Hop Bridge Tokens (e.g., ”Hop ETH”, ”Hop DAI” with symbols ”hETH”, ”hDAI” respectively) are specialized L2 tokens that can be transferred rollup-to-rollup in batches and act as intermediary assets in the Hop protocol.
+- **Rescue** - A TransferRoot that was incorrectly bonded can be rescued (refunded) to the governance address after a certain amount of time.

 ### Diagrams